holding a tablet in a field

 Digital Agriculture Fellowship

 A key part of this project is the Digital Agriculture Fellowship.
-This 15 month fellowship provides an enriching experience combining research, professional development, and industry opportunities in digital agriculture.
-The fellowship begins with participation in the 2025 RISE Summer Program (June 23 to August 29, 2025) and continues throughout the academic year.
+This 3 month fellowship provides an enriching experience combining research, professional development, and industry opportunities in digital agriculture.
+The fellowship begins with participation in the 2026 RISE Summer Program (June 22 to August 28, 2026).
 Fellows will have the opportunity to:

 Outcome